LLNL/units/README.md

 [Documentation](https://units.readthedocs.io/en/latest/)

-A library that provides runtime unit values, instead of individual unit types, for the purposes of working with units of measurement at run time possibly from user input.
+The Units library provides a means of working with units of measurement at runtime, including conversion to and from strings.
+It provides a small number of types for working with units and measurements and operations necessary for user input and output with units.

 This software was developed for use in [LLNL/GridDyn](https://github.com/LLNL/GridDyn), and [HELICS](https://github.com/GMLC-TDC/HELICS) and is currently a work in progress (though getting close).
-Namespaces, function names, and code organization is subject to change though is getting more stable, input is welcome.
-An \[in development\] set of [documentation](https://units.readthedocs.io/en/latest/) is available.
+Namespaces, function names, and code organization is subject to change though is fairly stable at this point, input is welcome.
+A set of [documentation](https://units.readthedocs.io/en/latest/) is available.

 ## Table of contents